kristenkinnearohlmann/race-stats-tracker/README.md

 # Race Stats Tracker

-Amateur athletes often enjoying "tracking their runs" to see what they have accomplished.
+Amateur athletes often enjoy "tracking their runs" to see what they have accomplished.
 While there are many digital tools that have replaced the long-cherished analog "run logs", there are not many tools specifically for races.

 I have been keeping my own races stats, separate from my preferred digital tool, for some number of years.
 I wanted a way to track all race distances, view comparative information, and potentially generate some charts.
 In addition, I am a masters runner who can participate in the USATF Phidippides standings.